 • Everyone plays every week (who wants to), which builds confidence to perform in front of others.

 • We focus on technique - many of the lessons address technical insufficiencies.
-Interpretation, musicianship, and stage poise are nurtured as well.

-• At the end of the term (generally aligned with the quarter system), we have a performance - either a public concert, or a semi-public guitarfest, where everyone gets to showcase their pieces.
+• At the end of the term (generally aligned with the quarter system), we have a performance - either a public concert, or a semi-public Guitarfest, where everyone gets to showcase their pieces.

 • Each term cycles for a limited duration, generally ten to twelve weeks, with a performance event at the end.